MindCORE-MRI/MindCORE-docs/docs/policies_procedures.rst

 .. _scan-rates:

-Scan Rates
+Scan and Equipment Rates
 ----------

-MRI scan rates for the 2025-2026 academic year are **$625/hr**.
-Billing occurs for booked time through the Calpendo system.
+Rates for MRI scans and use of the EEG equipment are updated each academic year.
+Please see the main MindCORE Neuroimaging Facility `website <https://mindcore.sas.upenn.edu/neuroimaging-facility/for-researchers/>`_ for current rates.
+Billing occurs for booked time through the `Calpendo system <https://upenn-mindcore.calpendo.com>`_.
+There is currently no charge to book/use the mock scanner, behavioral testing rooms, or conference room.
+Please reserve these resources through the Calpendo scheduler.

 .. _general-safety: